A majority of South Jersey police are using body-worn cameras, but experts are mixed on their effectiveness

 “I think it was as a result of monitoring best practices and making sure our technology was advancing — that we remained open to bringing in technology and giving our officers the tools to do the job,” Leusner said, calling the cameras an “excellent tool” but not a substitute for a full, complete investigation.
 “I think it’s been a positive thing here in Middle Township.”

 And the township isn’t the only local department to use the technology.
-In fact, law enforcement agencies in South Jersey are more likely to have body-worn cameras, or BWCs, compared to those in the central and northern parts of New Jersey, according to state data.
+In fact, law enforcement agencies in South Jersey are more likely to have body-worn cameras, or BWCs, compared to those in the central and northern parts of New Jersey, state data show.

-But, the way body-worn cameras are used may not substantially affect most officer or citizen behaviors, according to a September review of 30 studies on the technology from nonprofit Campbell Collaboration, a research organization.
+But the way body-worn cameras are used may not substantially affect most officer or citizen behaviors, according to a September review of 30 studies on the technology from the nonprofit Campbell Collaboration, a research organization.

 “The use of BWCs does not have consistent or significant effects on officers’ use of force, arrest activities, proactive or self‐initiated activities or other measured behaviors,” according to the findings of the review.
 “Nor do BWCs have clear effects on citizens’ calls to the police or assaults or resistance against officers.”